All Episodes

 Was it two months ago that we did this story?

-We have audio sound bites coming up.
+We have audio soundbites coming up.

 If Russia doesn't veto, the most that China might do to please Iran is abstain.

-The Bush administration knows all this.
+Now, the Bush administration knows all this.

 Russian President Putin is to host this summit.

-The American calculation is that Putin, having won the presidency of the G-8 for Russia for the first time, is unlikely to start his tenure by splitting the group to please the Iranian mullahs.
+The American calculation is that Putin, having won the presidency of the G8 for Russia for the first time, is unlikely to start his tenure by splitting the group to please the Iranian mullahs.

-Uh he concludes this way.
+He concludes this way.

-Putin can never be sure that come the crunch, Washington will not strike a deal with Tehran itself, uh, leaving Moscow in the lurch economically, such as what we've done in North Korea.
+There is one more, and according to Russian analysts, perhaps more important factor, Putin can never be sure that come the crunch, Washington will not strike a deal with Tehran itself, leaving Moscow in the lurch economically, such as what we've done in North Korea.

-I mean, that we're holding out the possibility that we, okay, in order to stabilize these people, we will help them build their nuclear power plants, but we, unlike the way the Clintons and Carter did it, will not see to it they can take what we give them and turn it into nuclear weapons.
+But we, unlike the way the Clintons and Carter did it, will not see to it they can take what we give them and turn it into nuclear weapons.

 Robert in Seattle, I'm glad you waited.